rhjensen79/robert-jensen.dk/content/posts/2023-double-reverse-proxy/index.md

 So it's a pretty cool solution, for exposing multiple endpoints, using Caddy as a reverse proxy.

+Remember if you want to try for yourself, then find all files in the [Github Repository](https://github.com/rhjensen79/double-reverse-proxy), made for this post.

 Hope this was useful, and thanks for reading this far.

 Photo by <a href="https://unsplash.com/@marcojodoin?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Marc-Olivier Jodoin</a> on <a href="https://unsplash.com/photos/-TQUERQGUZ8?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>